mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

 This is the red menu with little camera icon.

 * `Image quality` (page 1).
 I set it to RAW.
 RAW files contain raw data from the sensor.
-It allows you to get better results during post-production phase than with JPEG which is a lossy, compressed image format.
+It allows you to get better results during [post-production phase][workflow] than with JPEG which is a lossy, compressed image format.
   JPEG files can be obtained from RAW files during development of digital negatives which is something you probably will be doing anyway if you've bought this sort of camera.
 I see no point in duplicating information by shooting in both RAW and JPEG.
 There is no added safety either because both types of files are stored on the same card.

 * `Image review` (page 1).
 I turn it off.
 Why?
 With mirrorless camera you get pretty good idea of what you're going to get when you press the